MGrin/Quadrokinect/README.md

 	-Run the command (described also in Quadrokinect/ArdroneChangeWiFi.info) ifconfig ath0 down ; iwconfig ath0 mode managed essid ArdroneNetwork ap any channel auto commit; ifconfig ath0 192.168.0.{!!!$(3+$THE_ARDRONE_NUMBER)!!!} netmask 255.255.255.0 up

-		Note the 192.168.0.{!!!$(3+$THE_ARDRONE_NUMBER)!!!}: this IP address will be given to ARDrone.
+		Note the 192.168.0.{!!!$(3+$THE_ARDRONE_NUMBER)!!!}: this is the IP address that will be given to each ARDrone.
 So for example, if you have 3 ARDrones:
 			•The first one must be : 192.168.0.3;
 			•The second one must be : 192.168.0.4;
 			•The third one must be : 192.168.0.5;
 			And so on...

-		Of course, all IP settings can be changed, but you will also have to change the code for Quadrokinect.
+		Of course, all IP settings can be changed, but you will also have to change the Quadrokinect code.

 Now ARDrones are connected.

 	-Copy the OSCeleton launcher script (Quadrokinect/launcher) in OSCeleton root folder and launch it with ./launcher -Start the Quadrokinect project.

-	There are some controlers in the Quadrokinect project, so your next actions will depend on them.
+	There are some controllers in the Quadrokinect project, so your next actions will depend on them.

-If you have any trouble (and you probably will :) ), send me an e-mail at: nikita.grishin@epfl.ch
+If you have any trouble (and you probably will :) ), send me an e-mail to: nikita.grishin@epfl.ch